At 5.21pm on 26 September 1983, off the coast of Rhode Island, the yacht Australia II crossed the finish line to win the America’s Cup.

 Australia II had to win every one of the next three races to take the Cup.
 The fifth race started poorly, with the Australians giving the Americans a 37-second lead.
 However, the Americans lost this precious advantage due to equipment failure.
 Australia II won by one minute and 47 seconds.

-Race six took place on 22 September.
-Even if Australia II hadn’t gone on to win the Cup, she still would have made history by winning this race.
+Race six took place on 22 September 1983.
+Even if Australia II hadn’t gone on to win the Cup, it would have made history by winning this race.
 It was the first time a defender had gone three-all, and it was the biggest winning margin recorded.

 Victory for Australia